 Richard Leigh MBACP (Reg.and Accredited)

-I am a qualified counsellor, registered and accredited member of the British Association of Counselling and Psychotherapy (BACP), and a clinical supervisor with over 19 years of experience working with adults, young people and teenagers.
+I am a qualified counsellor, registered and accredited member of the British Association of Counselling and Psychotherapy (BACP), and a clinical supervisor with 20 years of experience working with adults, young people and teenagers.
 I have worked as a counsellor in a Secondary School, Further Education and Higher Education.
 (For more information on my experience counselling young people, please see below).

-My private practice in Hitchin, Hertfordshire has been running for eleven years and I have successfully helped adults and young people from a wide range of cultural, religious and professional backgrounds.
+My private practice in Hitchin, Hertfordshire has been running for 14 years and I have successfully helped adults and young people from a wide range of cultural, religious and professional backgrounds.
 My counselling method is based on the Person-Centred Therapy approach.

 Please see below for an outline of how I work, based on the philosophy of the Person-Centred Counselling approach.